emil14/solid/ocp.md

 > Bertrand Meyer

 - _Open entity_ is a class that we can inherit, function we can compose, interface we can implement, etc. Entity we can _extend_.
-- _Closed entity_ is an entity we can extend it without modifying it.
+- _Closed entity_ is an entity we can extend without modifying it.
 "Closed" means "we don't have to".

 ## Problem